Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 - Best move: choose by caliper type, rotor size, duty cycle, and replacement budget.

-- Reason: the visual upgrade is easy; correct spec selection is the hard part.
+- Reason: the visual upgrade is the easy bit; getting the spec right is the hard part.

 Street vs track reality

-If your goal is lowest consumable cost for heavy track use, high-end cast iron can still be the better answer.
-If your goal is clean wheels, no rust film, lower rotating mass, and premium appearance, carbon ceramic can make sense.
+If your goal is the lowest consumable cost for heavy track use, high-end cast iron can still be the smarter answer.
+If your goal is clean wheels, no rust film, lower rotating mass, and a premium look, carbon ceramic starts to make sense.

 Technical FAQ